dbiscalchin/urlinput/README.md

 ## Settings

 Some custom settings can be provided when setting up the URL Input plugin.
-For example, the following settings could be provided to apply a [Bootstrap](http://getbootstrap.com/) styling:
+For example, the following settings could be provided to change the link's text and add custom classes to it:

 ```
 $('#my_url').urlinput({
-  linkText: '<span class="glyphicon glyphicon-new-window"></span>',
+  linkText: 'Go!',
   linkClass: 'btn btn-default',
-  linkWrapper: $('<span class="input-group-btn"></span>'),
 });
 ```